vmoreg00/20200917_Acoustic-analysis_NN-IA/README.md

 procedure) are in the same set (train or test) to avoid over fitting in the Neural Network training.

-This stage has been conducted in R
+This task has been conducted in R
 (see [1_vocalization-export.R](src/1_vocalization-export.R))
 for more information.